9.7 Current debates and reforms

 The government is expected to publish a volunteering strategy for 2020-2025.
 However, the Working Draft of Volunteering Strategy 2020 – 2025 does not contain anything specifically related to Green Volunteering.

 The Youth Manifesto on Climate Justice was created by the National Youth Council of Ireland’s Young People's Committee.
 The Manifesto was based on the findings from 2019's Climate Revolution Youth Summit, which included over 400 young people.
 The gathering and manifesto were created to give voice to young people’s ideas and concerns on Climate Change.
-Through the manifesto, young people call on the government to prioritize climate action and adapt a social justice lenses to viewing climate action.
+Through the manifesto, young people call on the government to prioritize climate action and adapt a social justice lens to viewing climate action.
 The manifesto advocates for a socio-environmental transformation of the Irish economy.

-The Youth Assembly on Climate (discussed in Chapter 9.3 Exchanges between young people and policy-makers on global issues) have issued the following recommendations for action to stop climate breakdown:
+The Youth Assembly on Climate (discussed in Chapter 9.3 Exchanges between young people and policymakers on global issues) have issued the following recommendations for action to stop climate breakdown:

 - For Ireland to ban the importation of fracked gas and invest solely in renewables